 What is Ketogenic Diet?

-Not only does the keto diet help one to lose weight and regulate blood sugar level, studies suggest that keto diet can reduce the symptoms of neurodegeneration diseases such as Alzheimer’s disease (Choragiewicz et al., 2010), (Broom, Shaw and Rucklidge, 2019).
+Not only does the keto diet help one to lose weight and regulate blood sugar levels, studies suggest that keto diet can reduce the symptoms of neurodegeneration diseases such as Alzheimer’s disease (Choragiewicz et al., 2010), (Broom, Shaw and Rucklidge, 2019).
 Furthermore, a lowered intake of sugar may also play a role in skin health, i.e. acne (Paoli et al., 2012).

 Guide to Keto Diet

 A simple guide for those going on a keto diet is to avoid sugar and starches – e.g. ice cream, rice, pasta, potatoes, and bubble tea.
-Instead, one should consume more of: meat, eggs, avocados, cheese, fatty fish (e.g. salmon, sardine and tuna), and nuts (e.g. pecan, macadamia and walnut).
-For a mild to strict keto diet, the recommended intake of carbs, fat, and protein are 20%, 60%-80%, and 20%-25% respectively.
+Instead, one should consume more of meat, eggs, avocados, cheese, fatty fish (e.g. salmon, sardine and tuna), and nuts (e.g. pecan, macadamia and walnut).
+For a mild to a strict keto diet, the recommended intake of carbs, fat, and protein are 20%, 60%-80%, and 20%-25% respectively.

 Possible Side Effects

 A ketogenic diet might seem like an easy way to lose weight, but it is not suitable for all – it is advisable to check with your medical doctor regarding the diet.
-For those who are looking to gain muscle mass, or athletes who need a lot of energy, it is advisable to stick to their normal diet plans.
+For those who are looking to gain muscle mass or athletes who need a lot of energy, it is advisable to stick to their normal diet plans.
 As for those who are considering this diet, be sure to keep to the plan and not give up!